Janin Store

-Janin Store, also known as the Old Janin Store, is a historic commercial building located at 123 North Morgan Avenue in Broussard, Louisiana.
+Janin Store, also known as the Old Janin Store, is a historic commercial building located at 123 North Morgan Avenue in Broussard, Louisiana, United States.

 Built c.1890 by Francois Janin, the structure is an Italianate style one-and-a-half story frame commercial building.
-The store was run by Janin family until late 1960s.
+The store was run by the Janin family until late 1960s.

 The building was listed on the National Register of Historic Places on March 14, 1983.

 It is one of 10 individually NRHP-listed properties in the "Broussard Multiple Resource Area", which also includes: